rvt/headtracker/readme.md

 # Where to put the MPU

 I have designed a little box that can be printed using a 3D printer.
 It´s a bit tricky to print but it will work out if you put up some support material.
 The STL file (mpu6050_holder.stl) is included.
+Then I have sewed it on a baseball cap.
+I´s very light and you will hardly fill it.

 ![Holder for MPU6050 menu](img/mpu6050_holder.png "mpu6050")